pierwill/OpenChicago/guide/punctuation.rst

 of type; after date lines at top of communications, and after signatures (see 50) .

-#.
-The period is always placed inside the quotation
+#. the period is always placed inside the quotation
 marks; and inside the parentheses when the matter inclosed is an independent sentence and forms no part of the preceding sentence; otherwise outside:

-Tennyson's "In Memoriam."
-Put the period inside the quotation marks.
-(This is a rule without exception.)
-When tie parentheses form part of the preceding sentence, put the period outside (as, for instance, here).
+tennyson's "in memoriam." put the period inside the quotation marks. (this is a rule without exception.) when tie parentheses form part of the preceding sentence, put the period outside (as, for instance, here).

-52 THE UNIVERSITY OF CHICAGO PRESS

-EXCLAMATION POINT
+52 the university of chicago press

+exclamation point

-#.
-The exclamation point is used to mark an outcry, or
+#. the exclamation point is used to mark an outcry, or
 an emphatic or ironical utterance:

-"Long live the king!"
-"Heaven forbid!"
-"Good!" he cried; "How funny this seems!"
-"This must not be!"
-The subject of his lecture was "The Thisness of the That"!
-The speaker went on: "Nobody should leave his home tomorrow without a marked ballot in their (!) pocket."
+"long live the king!" "heaven forbid!" "good!" he cried; "how funny this seems!" "this must not be!" the subject of his lecture was "the thisness of the that"! the speaker went on: "nobody should leave his home tomorrow without a marked ballot in their (!) pocket."

-#.
-The exclamation point is placed inside the quotation
+#. the exclamation point is placed inside the quotation

-marks or parentheses when part of the quotation or parenthetical matter; otherwise outside.
-See illustrations in 127.
+marks or parentheses when part of the quotation or parenthetical matter; otherwise outside. see illustrations in 127.

-INTERROGATION POINT
+interrogation point

-#.
-The interrogation point is used to mark a query, or
+#. the interrogation point is used to mark a query, or
 to express a doubt:

-"Who is this ?"
-The prisoner gave his name as Roger Crown- inshield, the son of an English baronet ( ?).
-Can the Bible be applied to children ? is a question involved.
+"who is this ?" the prisoner gave his name as roger crown- inshield, the son of an english baronet ( ?). can the bible be applied to children ? is a question involved.

-In Spanish the question mark is expressed before as well as after the question, but the mark that precedes is inverted.
+in spanish the question mark is expressed before as well as after the question, but the mark that precedes is inverted.

-Indirect questions should not be followed by an interrogation point:
-She asked whether he was ill.
+indirect questions should not be followed by an interrogation point: she asked whether he was ill.

-A technically interrogative sentence disguised as a question out of courtesy but actually embody- ing a request does not need the interrogation
+a technically interrogative sentence disguised as a question out of courtesy but actually embody- ing a request does not need the interrogation
 point:
-Will you kindly sign and return the inclosed card.
+will you kindly sign and return the inclosed card.

-MANUAL OF STYLE: PUNCTUATION 53
+manual of style: punctuation 53

-#.
-The interrogation point should be placed inside the
+#. the interrogation point should be placed inside the
 quotation marks or parentheses only when it is a part of the quotation or parenthetical matter:

-"Take hold, my son, of the toughest knots in life and try to untie them; try to be worthy of man's highest estate; have high, noble, manly honor.
-There is but one test of everything, and that is, Is it right?"
-(Henry A. Wise).
-The question: "Who is who, and what is what?"
-Were you ever in "Tsintsinnati" ?
+"take hold, my son, of the toughest knots in life and try to untie them; try to be worthy of man's highest estate; have high, noble, manly honor. there is but one test of everything, and that is, is it right?" (henry a. wise). the question: "who is who, and what is what?" were you ever in "tsintsinnati" ?

-COLON
+colon

-#.
-The colon is used to "mark a discontinuity of
+#. the colon is used to "mark a discontinuity of
-grammatical construction greater than that indicated by the semicolon and less than that indicated by the period.
-It is commonly used (i) to emphasize a close connection in thought between two clauses each of which forms a complete sentence, and which might with grammatical propriety be separated by
+grammatical construction greater than that indicated by the semicolon and less than that indicated by the period. it is commonly used (i) to emphasize a close connection in thought between two clauses each of which forms a complete sentence, and which might with grammatical propriety be separated by